run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 ### Step 2.3 Label CPU-Only Worker Nodes

 If you have CPU-only worker nodes (non-master) in your cluster (see [Hardware Requirements](../Run-AI-GPU-Cluster-Prerequisites/#hardware-requirements)), you will need to _label_ them.
 Labels help Run:AI to place its software correctly, by __avoiding__ placement of Run:AI containers on GPU nodes used for processing data science and by __placing__ monitoring software on the GPU nodes.
+To get the list of nodes, run:

+    kubectl get nodes

 To label CPU-only nodes, run the following on each CPU-only node:

     kubectl label node <node-name> run.ai/cpu-node=true